What is Gosh! Kids Go?

 • This programme is specially curated for ages 6 to 12 years old.
 To ensure that the children maximise the full experience individually and as a whole, we regretfully cannot accommodate children outside this age group.
 Thank you for understanding.

-• Nov is cool and windy!
+• Dec is cool and windy!
 Come dress like how you would in Singapore, but do come in long pants and covered shoes.
+We will provide more information on the packing list closer to the date.

 • The physical aspects of the programme will include nature trails and hiking.
 It’s beginner-friendly and isn’t physically-demanding.
 We will ensure that frequent breaks are incorporated into our schedule.
 However, do let us know if you foresee your child experiencing problems.
 We will do our best to tailor the experience to their comfort levels.

 • This is a day camp, commencing promptly at 9:00 am and concluding at 4:00 pm.
-Parents are responsible for organising transportation to and from Pilco Studio.
+Parents are responsible for organising transportation to and from the base camp location.

-• English will be the main language of communication throughout the programme.
+• English will be the main language of communication throughout the programme, but you’ll hear Japanese for sure :)

 Still have questions?